 The program curriculum includes a Verified Course Sequence, seminar courses, practical experience and BCBA© exam preparation.
 Students gain firsthand experience with local organizations that provide behavior analysis services.
 Participation in program events, professional organizations and behavior analysis conferences is highly encouraged.

 Students are admitted in the fall or spring.
 Please visit the Program page for information on the differences between the fall and spring admission cohorts, or learn about the Graduate Certificate in Applied Behavioral Analysis option.

 For more information about BCBA© certification, visit the Behavior Analyst Certification Board.

-For more information about our Fall admission option, watch the recording of our May 29 virtual information session.
+Please watch a recording of our May 13 information session.